Iowa City High School: Performing arts

+Drumline at the Muskie Marching Invitational, led by center snare Adam Bywater.
+In the spring of 2024, City High's most prestigious band led by Mike Kowbel, the City High Wind Ensemble, won a spot to the 97th annual Iowa Bandmasters Association Conference, and traveled to Des Moines, Iowa, to attend and perform.

 Journalism

 City High is home to three student publications, The Little Hawk (newspaper), The City Review (literary and art magazine) and Red and White (yearbook).

 Both "The Little Hawk" and the "Red and White" are in the NSPA Hall of Fame.

 The Little Hawk, a monthly newspaper, has earned thirteen National Pacemaker Awards (1989—95, 97–2000, 2012, 2022), more than any other high school student newspaper in the country.

 "The Red and White" has won one National Pacemaker Award (1996).

 "The Little Hawk" has won the NSPA Best of Show at the National Conference eleven times (1989–95, 97–99, 2012).

 "The Little Hawk" and the "Red and White" were advised by Jack Kennedy from 1980 to 1999, and are currently advised by Jonathan Rogers.
 Kennedy was named the Dow Jones Newspaper Fund Journalism Teacher of the Year in 1993 and inducted to the Iowa High School Press Association Hall of Fame in 1996.